3200 Phaethon: Physical characteristics

 Phaethon is an asteroid with fairly unusual characteristics in that its orbit more closely resembles that of a comet than an asteroid; it has been referred to as a "rock comet".
-In studies performed by NASA's STEREO spacecraft in 2009 and 2012, rapid brightening and dust tail have been observed.
+In studies performed by NASA's STEREO spacecraft in 2009 and 2012, rapid brightening and a visible tail have been observed.

 It is possible that the Sun's heat is causing fractures similar to mudcracks in a dry lake bed.
 This occurs because Phaethon's orbit takes it closer to the Sun than any other named asteroid (0.14 AU at perihelion) causing extreme heating and enough solar radiation pressure to push any separated pieces off the asteroid's surface.
 Since its discovery, several other objects were found exhibiting mixed cometary and asteroidal features, such as 133P/Elst–Pizarro, leading to a new class of objects dubbed "active asteroids".